MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-I-Anchorages/part-110-Anchorage-Regulations/subpart-B-Anchorage-Grounds/section-110.230.md

 (9) *Cherry Point General Anchorage.* The waters within a circular area with a radius of 1600 yards, having its center at latitude 48°48′29.39″ N, longitude 122°46'04.66” W.

-(10) *Anacortes General Anchorages.* (i) *Anacortes East (ANE) Anchorage.* The waters within a circular area with a radius of 600 yards, having its center at 48°31′27″ N., 122°33′45″ W.
+(10) *Anacortes General Anchorages*—(i) *Anacortes East (ANE) Anchorage.* The waters within a circular area with a radius of 600 yards, having its center at 48°31′27″ N., 122°33′45″ W.

 (ii) *Anacortes Center (ANC) Anchorage.* The waters within a circular area with a radius of 600 yards, having its center at 48°30′54″ N, 122°34′06″ W.